 - We ask that you exit the building, as you entered, after being dismissed from your pew.

-- Communion will not be served during the months of June, July and August.
-If you’d like to receive communion during the summer months, please call the church office and make arrangements with the pastor to come to your home.
+- Communion is served the first Sunday of every month, with strict safety measures in place.
+If you’re unable or uncomfortable receiving communion in-person, please call the church office and make arrangements with the pastor to come to your home.
 The pastor will stand outside and visit with you and bless the elements that you have prepared inside your home.

 Guidance for these safety measures that have been put into place was received from the recommendations of the national office of the United Church of Christ, the Penn Central Conference of the UCC, the UCC Insurance Board, the Wisconsin Council of Churches and those outlined by the CDC for Houses of Worship, released by the White House on Friday afternoon, May 22nd.
 If anyone has any questions, please feel free to call Church Council President Todd Nagy (570-220-0899).
 Stay well and be safe.